 When you sell something, you have to devise a market plan as to how you will reach your targeted consumers or how the consumers will learn about you.
 Facebook and Instagram are two universal channels I’ve seen do well.
 It isn’t enough to just be on there.
 You have to be doing something every day to acquire customers.
 You can blog for popular publications, run pay-per-click campaigns, or add to your email marketing flow, which can ultimately boost your site’s traffic.

 If you do not market, nobody will notice your site, even if you have the best products to offer the public.
 It’s obvious at face.
 Too many store owners sit behind their stats and don’t take enough action.

 We want things done fast and easy.
 You do not want to waste your time waiting for the contents of a site to load for 1 minute.
-People made to wait this long, don’t even come close and bounce off the site to a competitor who’s store will load quickly.
+People made to wait this long, don’t even come close, and bounce off the site to a competitor who’s the store will load quickly.

 Ecommerce sites have too many third-party plugins like Twitter, Facebook, advertisements, and large images files that could be compressed.
 These slow down a site and should be avoided or limited to what is important or the most relevant to your site.
 A cloud service provider can improve your site speed.

 Consumers who want to buy your items want to make the process smooth and fast.
 If you ask them more than 5 questions before they can bill out their purchased items, you make difficult on their part.
 Keep it direct and simple.

 Ask only for the information you need to process their order.
 The biggest eCommerce checkout mistake I see with fields is requiring the person to fill in their phone number when it’s not required.
 Make clear what fields are optional, and reduce what is required.